levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 expression = term operation term | term
 ```

 An expression in our language is either a binary operation on two terms, or a single term.
-For example, our code above is an expression of two terms joined together with a binary operator: the term on the left, `21`, is joined using the addition operator (`+`) to the right term, `2`.
+For example, our example `21 + 2` is an expression of two terms joined together with a binary operator: the term on the left, `21`, is joined using the addition operator (`+`) to the right term, `2`.

 Alternatively, if we just typed `21` into our interpreter, by itself that expression would evaluate to `21`.
+It is not immediately obvious why we need single-term expressions, but they will become useful once we will build more complex expressions.

 Moving on to the next line: